openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

       and the module are now able to talk encrypted to each other.
 With former versions this has only been possible from the VFS module to smbtad.
 To support the end user, smbtaquery has been extended to generate 128 bit keys for usage with smbtad.
 The smbtad daemon supports two different keys, to allow a different group of users running the smbtatools (**bnc#599644**).
 A long standing issue finally resolved.
-FigureÂ 2, â€œSnipped of the "usage" function output in HTMLâ€
+Figure 2, “Snipped of the "usage" function output in HTML”

-A lot of effort moved into our test suite â€“ smbtatorture -, in order to enhance the [SMBTA
+A lot of effort moved into our test suite – smbtatorture -, in order to enhance the [SMBTA
         Stresstest appliance](http://holger123.wordpress.com/2010/12/23/smbta-stresstest-0-0-1-released/).
 First off, a smbtatorture process now creates directories, and filenames that make some more sense then the ones used before (which were just generated out of the user name and a number), to produce much more realistic looking results (**bnc#653618**).
 Furthermore, we worked on having support for multiple instances of smbtatorture on the same shares.
-A small control server has been created, â€œsmbtatorturesrvâ€œ, distributing unique filenames to make
+A small control server has been created, “smbtatorturesrv“, distributing unique filenames to make
       sure that no smbtatorture process chooses the same file name than one of the others running on the network. smbtatorturesrv is internet socket networked, therefore smbtatorture processes can connect from anywhere to it.

-**FigureÂ 3.Â Snipped of the SMBTA-Guide.
+**Figure 3.
+Snipped of the SMBTA-Guide.
 We will work on getting more illustrations into where it
         makes sense.**

 <table cellpadding="0" cellspacing="0" border="0" width="30%" summary="manufactured viewport for HTML img" ><tr >